Automation

 • Google Alerts emails you relevant stories daily

-• Pick and write
+• Read and act

 Level 3: Fully automated (£5/month, 0 minutes/day)